Open Access Dissertation

 The butanol isomers exhibit similar dynamics with that of saturated hydrocarbons although the HCl product distributions for these two systems are different.
 The angular distributions showed direct reaction with backscattering at low collision energy and enhanced forward scattering with respect to the alcohol beam with increased energy.
 This confirms that the well present in the potential energy surface is shallow to cause long-lived complexes to exist.
 The product translational energy distributions further support the similarity of these reactions.
 At high collision energy, a sharp peak of ~80% of the collision energy is seen in the forward scattered products.
 The sideways-scattered product showed the lowest fraction of energy appearing in translation.

 Hydrogen abstraction of CN radical with alkanes indicate direct reaction with the products largely backscattered and that most of the available energy (~80% - 85%) goes into internal energy the recoiling products.
 In the 1-pentene system, the results demonstrate the presence of H-atom abstraction channel yielding a resonantly-stabilized C5H9 radical.
 The results have implications for hydrocarbon growth and nitrile incorporation in formation of haze particles on Saturn's moon, Titan.

 Estillore, Armando Dura, "Probing the dynamics of radical reactions with polyatomic hydrocarbons by crossed-beam dc slice imaging" (2012).
 Wayne State University Dissertations.
-Paper 505.
+505.